-The entire Himalayan region is home to numerous lakes; some of these are small and some are quite large in size.
-The common thing however among all these lakes is that they are all equally beautiful; and will present you with a different color in each season.
-Some of these are well known while others are hidden somewhere up in the hills; known only to a few.
-One such lake that I am going to talk about in this article is the tiny yet stunningly beautiful Deoria Tal; also known as Deoria Taal or Devariya Taal.
+The entire Himalayan region is home to numerous lakes Some of these are small and some are quite large in size.
+Some are well known while others are hidden somewhere up in the hills, known only to a few.
+One such lake that I am going to talk about in this article is the tiny yet stunningly beautiful Deoria Tal, also known as Deoria Taal or Devariya Taal.

 Where is Deoria Tal